 Making an urban area friendly for older people doesn’t have to be difficult.
 If we want to encourage older adults to get out and about it comes down to five key things.
 Footpaths, Seating, Wayfinding, Toilets and Lighting.
 These are explained simply in a four page age friendly checklist designed for local government.
 Each feature has a rationale, the basic requirements, additional enhancements, and what to avoid.
+The I’DGO research (below) came up with similar results.

 Briefly the five key things are: